-Ward members were updated on the proposal by email in September 2022.
+Ward members were informed of the intended proposal by email in November 2022.

-Engagement on the scheme was carried out in November 2022, via an informal postal consultation with residents affected by the proposed restrictions.
-Feedback from this engagement exercise informed the final proposal.
+Engagement on the scheme was carried out in December 2022, via an informal postal consultation to properties affected by the proposed restrictions as well as the school and nursery.
+Feedback from this engagement has informed the final proposal.